temporalio/edu-102-go-code/exercises/version-workflow/README.md

 ## Part B: Deploy an Incompatible Change (without Versioning)

 1. This Workflow uses the `SendThankYouToCustomer` Activity to send a thank you message to the customer before charging them with the first loan payment, but this was a mistake.
-   This Activity should run after the last payment, so move the five lines of code used to Activity execution (which begin with `var notifyConfirmation string`) from just before the loop to just after the loop.
+   This Activity should run after the last payment.
+To fix this, edit the `workflow.go` file and move the five lines of code (which begin with the `var notifyConfirmation string` statement) related to that Activity from just before the loop to just after it.
 2. Save your change and exit the editor.
 3. Restart the Worker by pressing Ctrl-C in the terminal window where you started it and then running the